-My first experience walking a New York show was with Tom Ford, which was overwhelming.
-I was deeply inspired by the dedication he and the in-house team had in custom-making the sequin suit I wore for a show that would be over in minutes.
-I was particularly impressed not only by how diversely James Scully had cast the show models, but also by how diverse the makeup, hair, and dressing teams were.
-It humbled me to be sharing this moment not only with other models of color, but also with the people of color who worked the show.
+My first experience of walking a New York show was with Tom Ford, which was overwhelming.
+I was deeply inspired by the dedication he and the in-house team had in custom-making my sequin suit, for a show that would be over in minutes.
+I was particularly impressed not only by how diversely James Scully had cast the show models, but also by how diverse the makeup, hair and dressing teams were.
+This is definitely one of the best parts of the job and it humbled me to be sharing this moment not only with models of colour, but also with the people of colour staffing Tom Ford.

-This New York Fashion Week was also meant to be the first time shows would have private dressing areas for models backstage.
-Having been publicized by The Model Alliance, this seemed like the most active confrontation by the industry in dealing with its own #MeToo problems.
-In addition to Tom Ford, I was also honored with walking for Sies Marjan and Derek Lam, and each show had its own separate area for us to change in with our dresser, and robes for us to wear while getting ready.
-However, this wasn’t the case for all of the shows.
-One of my friends had a completely different experience during the same week; out of the eight shows she walked, three of them did not have any private dressing areas.
-Her definition of a private dressing room was an area in which "there is a place to change without photographers present."
-Although steps such as the ones being publicized are edging in the right direction, they are still only guidelines, which allows some brands to continue trivializing concerns surrounding models' working conditions.
+This New York Fashion Week was meant to be the first time that all shows would have private dressing areas for models backstage.
+Having been publicised by The Model Alliance, this seemed like the most active confrontation by the industry in dealing with its own #MeToo problems.
+In addition to Tom Ford, I was also honoured with walking the Sies Marjan and Derek Lam shows during my NYFW.
+Each show had its own separate area for us to change in with our dresser, and dressing gowns for us to wear while getting ready for the show.
+However, this wasn’t the case for all of the shows, as one of my friends had a completely different experience during the same week.
+Out of the eight shows she walked, three of them did not have any private dressing areas.
+Her definition of private dressing rooms was an area in which "there is a place to change without photographers present".
+Although steps such as the ones being publicised are edging in the right direction, they are still only guidelines, which allows for some brands to continue trivialising concerns surrounding models' working conditions.

-I am optimistic about fashion not falling behind on welfare and diversity.
-I believe we are already seeing a lot of progression, which is being spearheaded by advocates like Scully, Brokaw, and others.
-The next steps need to be strides towards non-negotiable set standards for everyone employed by the fashion industry, which unlike the privileged position of modeling should be expected and not have to be demanded.
+However, I am optimistic about fashion not falling behind on welfare and diversity.
+I believe that we are already seeing a lot of progression, which is being spearheaded by advocates such as James Scully and continues to gather momentum.
+The next steps need to be strides towards ubiquitous standards for every person employed as a model, which unlike the privileged position of modelling should be expected and not have to be demanded.